devikamanjunath10/Email-Classification-for-Support-Team/README.md

 ```
 **4.Run your app locally or deploy it on a server**

-## 2 Deploying on Hugging face space
+## 2.Deploying on Hugging face space

 **1.Create a new Hugging Face Space**